 5. Disney Dream – $900m

 The ship accommodates 2,500 guests comfortably and includes a range of on board such as mini-golf, basketball and soccer alongside the first ever water coaster on a cruise ship.
-40% larger the first two ships taken on by Disney it operates with a crew of 1,458.
+40% larger the first two ships that have been taken on by Disney and it operates with a crew of 1,458.

 4. Disney Fantasy – $940m